As a company with most of our staff based in Auckland, the pandemic saw many interludes coloured by the limitations of living in lockdown.

 The Live Well channel

-As with most Auckland-based organisations, our regular programme of social events has gone out the window during lockdown.
-But we still take the time each week to come together in our virtual happy hour to catch up and chat.
-It’s not compulsory, but there’s usually a good turnout.
-Everyone prepares their beverage of choice, the vibe is relaxed.
+As with most Auckland-based organisations, our regular programme of social events went out the window during the lockdown.
+But we still took the time each week to come together in our virtual happy hour to catch up and chat.
+It wasn’t compulsory, but there was usually a good turnout.
+Everyone prepares their beverage of choice, the vibe was relaxed.

-Like many organisations, we’ve embraced Kahoot!, the popular user-generated multiple-choice quizzes that can be accessed via a web browser or the Kahoot app.
-We fire up a Teams meeting and run a fun quiz that one of us has put together.
-It’s a lot of fun and gives us the opportunity to get together with colleagues once a week where the work we are doing together isn’t the focus.
+Like many organisations, we embraced Kahoot!, the popular user-generated multiple-choice quizzes that can be accessed via a web browser or the Kahoot app.
+We’d fire up a Teams meeting and run a fun quiz that one of us has put together.
+It was a lot of fun and gave us the opportunity to get together once a week when the work we are doing together wasn’t the focus.

 We are still learning and figuring out how to best live our values.
 But as a long-term Deptive employee, I believe we are stronger for the work we’ve done together, in and outside of the workplace.